AnnaYla/AnnaYla/README.md

 - 👋 Hi, Talent Recruiter from integrify academy!

 - I’m Alyanna Karlsson, 29 years old from Philippines and I am currently a resident in Sweden.
+I have degreen in Chemistry and Physics from Cebu Normal University class 2015 and since then I worked as a science teacher in Thailand before coming in Sweden.

 - 👀 I’m interested in web development and did some attemps in self learning before and this year,2023, I have decided to study full-time at your academy or in other academy.
 I keep getting lost and dont know exactly what to learn and what to focus.
 I moved in Sweden 2 years ago during the pandemic and learned the required Swedish Language course in only 6 months.
 For almost 2 years I did restaurant job to earn, but I know that I  want to become a developer because of the high demand of developers in Sweden and of course, the salary potential.
 Also, I think it is a fun career.